 Most programs require three letters of recommendation.
-Stanford specifically requests that one of these letters be from either your program director or department chair.
-The other two letters should be from physicians and/or researchers who know you well and are willing to write you a strong letter.
+Some programs may request that one of these letters be from either your program director or department chair.
+The other two letters should be from physicians and/or researchers who know you well and are willing to write a strong letter on your behalf.
 Having a letter writer within the field of public health would be very beneficial.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?

 Yes, you can still be competitive.
 Be prepared to answer questions during your interview about this gap in your application.
 Also, make sure you continue to build your CV during your time as an attending.
 For example, continue your involvement in research projects, community or hospital-based leadership roles, etc.